Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 "I don’t think I understand the joke."
 Ayma confessed.
 The Internet was a source of near limitless fascination and impenetrable in-jokes.
 The gist was that her Protectors had acquired almost as much celebrity - if not more - than Regaari and herself, with the commentary ranging from the objectifying and overtly sexual, to the dismissive, the political and the surprisingly well-informed.

-"It’s like… Y’know what, never mind.
+"It’s like...
+Y’know what, never mind.
 You gonna vote?"

 "On a poll as to which of two *humans* I find more attractive?"
 Ayma queried.
 "I don’t find either of you attractive!"